lephuit/sample-wild-apricot-sso/README.md

 Any query strings will pass directly to the destination page, allowing them to be used following authentication.

 ### Additional notes
 By design, the SSO application is only able to access the "contacts_me" scope.
-You will need to perform a secondary API call to retrieve any additional information once you have a valid member id at your disposal.
+You will need to perform a secondary API call to retrieve any additional information once you have a valid contact id at your disposal.

 Of course, you must have an API application defined in Wild Apricot, and it must be set to accept SSO connections.